Farama-Foundation/PettingZoo/docs/tutorials/sb3/kaz.md

 After training and evaluation, this script will launch a demo game using human rendering.
 Trained models are saved and loaded from disk (see SB3's [model saving documentation](https://stable-baselines3.readthedocs.io/en/master/guide/save_format.html)).

+If the observation space is visual (`vector_state=False` in `env_kwargs`), we pre-process using color reduction, resizing, and frame stacking, and use a [CNN](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html#stable_baselines3.ppo.CnnPolicy) policy.

 ```{eval-rst}
 .. note::